 Avoid cheap plastic tub surrounds.
 They may seem like a good deal, but you will likely end up replacing them within a matter of months.

 Shower heads: Massagers and other bells and whistles can turn your bathroom into a spa.
 Consider that a high-quality $100 showerhead is cheaper than a couple of hours at the spa — for years of pampering.
 A handheld sprayer with multiple massage settings means every family member and guest can customize the shower every day.
 Handheld sprayers also make cleaning the shower easier.

 If you install multiple shower outlets, make sure you are able and willing to install larger water-supply lines, if needed.
 Without enough water pressure, your pamper factor will be diminished.

 Faucet: Look for solid brass or copper bath and shower faucets.
-They are worth the extra cost as they will last longer than zinc-alloy alternatives.
+They are worth the extra cost, as they will last longer than zinc-alloy alternatives.
 Don’t fall for cheap plastic.
-You’ll pay at least twice because plastic faucets will need to be replaced in short order.
+You’ll pay at least twice because plastic faucets will have to be replaced in short order.

 Also spend a little more for special coatings that protect the metal.
-Delta Brilliance line and other similar products have special protective coatings that limit damage from minerals in the water and cleaning products.
+Delta Brilliance line and similar products have special protective coatings that limit damage from cleaning products and minerals in the water.

 There are also some great new faucet options.
 Some high-end faucets have pressure-balance valves that prevent the water temperature from suddenly spiking, such as when someone else flushes the toilet.
 Other shower faucets have electronic or manual heat memory, letting you quickly return to the same heat setting as your last shower.